rohitkb7782/Exploring-Pendulum-Dynamics-Through-Phase-Space/README.md

 ![Stroboscopic Sampling of Damped Pendulum](files/stroboscope_pendulum.png?raw=true)

 **Figure 6.** *Stroboscopic sampling of a damped nonlinear pendulum.
-The left panel shows the sampled phase-space trajectory, while the right panel shows the pendulum angle with vertical lines marking the sampling times.*
+The left panel shows the sampled phase-space trajectory, while the right panel shows the pendulum angle with vertical lines marking the sampling times.
+As damping reduces the amplitude, the nonlinear period approaches the small-angle period, causing the stroboscopic pattern to become increasingly aligned.*

 At the beginning of the simulation, the pendulum has a large amplitude, so its nonlinear period is longer than the small-angle period: